 “And have you managed to find anything?”

-“Not much,” he said with a heavy sigh.
+“Not much,” he sighed.
 “The Temple of Divine Retribution has declared the old beliefs heretical.
 It’s been hunting down their vestiges for centuries.”

 “But you won’t give up?”
 Amma asked.

 “Alright,” she said after a minute’s pause.
 “I did find something.
-Not a special power, of course, unless its power has been swallowed up by the power coming from these ruins… But wait here while I go and fetch it.
+No special powers, of course… But wait here while I go and fetch it.
 Come on, boys!
 Keep an eye on this…human.”

 The dogs got up instantly, bared their teeth with throaty growls and took up the watch at Amma’s seat.
 The woman he had sought for seven hundred years returned a couple of minutes later.

 “There.”
 Amma showed Hopper the bundle.
-“This scroll contains the complete life and prophecies of the Thrice-Arrived One.
+“This scroll contains the complete life and prophecies of the Thrice-Returned One.
 Curious reading, I’ll tell you that.
 I found it in a bricked-up alcove in the cellar.
-But it’s just a book stitched together out of some ancient pieces of parchment filled with illuminated Old-Berkanan letters.
+But it’s just some ancient pieces of parchment stitched together and filled with illuminated Old-Berkanan letters.
 Nothing more.
-There’s no magic in this book.”
+They have no power.”

-“`Perhaps the magic is in the meaning of the words and not the pages,” Hopper whispered.
+“The power lies not in the pages but in the meaning,” Hopper whispered.
 “What do you want in exchange?”